panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 Because inline functions are cheap, the re-creation of functions on each rendering is not a problem. *A few inline functions per component are acceptable.*

-However, there are cases when you need to keep one instance of a function:
+But in some cases you need to maintain one function instance between renderings:

-1. A component wrapped inside `React.memo()` (or `shouldComponentUpdate`) accepts a callback prop
+1. A functional component wrapped inside `React.memo()` accepts a  function object prop
-2. When the function is used as a dependency to other hooks, e.g. `useEffect(..., [callback])`
+2. When the function object is a dependency to other hooks, e.g. `useEffect(..., [callback])`

-That's the case when `useCallback(callbackFun, deps)` helps you: giving the same dependency values `deps`, the hook returns the same function instance between renderings:
+That's when `useCallback(callbackFun, deps)` is helpful: given the same dependency values `deps`, the hook returns (aka memoizes) the function instance between renderings:

 ```jsx{5-7}
 import React, { useCallback } from 'react';